Goziee-git/Docker-Bake/README.md

 This project demonstrates Docker Buildx Bake for building multiple images with shared dependencies and leveraging build cache for efficient image builds.

+## Why Docker Bake Matters (The Simple Truth)

+**The Problem**: When you have multiple services that use the same dependencies (like Node.js, Python packages, or system libraries), traditional Docker builds waste time and resources by rebuilding the same layers over and over again.

+**The Solution**: Docker Bake lets you build a shared base layer once, then build all your services concurrently using that shared layer.
+This means:

+- **Build the shared stuff once** - All common dependencies go into a base image
+- **Build services in parallel** - Each service builds at the same time using the shared base
+- **Skip rebuilding unchanged parts** - Only rebuild what actually changed
+- **Save massive amounts of time** - Instead of 10 minutes per service, build all services in 2 minutes total

+**Real Example**:
+- Traditional way: Build API (5 min) → Build Worker (5 min) → Build Frontend (3 min) = **13 minutes**
+- Bake way: Build Base (3 min) → Build API + Worker + Frontend together (2 min) = **5 minutes**

+When you change just one line of code in the API, traditional builds rebuild everything.
+Bake only rebuilds the API service using the cached base layer.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Engineering Benefits](#engineering-benefits)